handzlikchris/Unity.QuestRemoteHandTracking/readme.md

     - you can get that by running `ipconfig` in console
 2) Make sure your firewall is allowing connections on that IP/port
 3) In `HandsDataReceiver` specify the same IP and port (**do not use loopback address** `127.0.0.1`, for some people this is causing issues and data will not come through.)

+**If quest application freezes on start it can not connect to IP Address/port you provided.
+Please make sure Quest and PC are on the same network, your FW rules are allowing connection and that your router is correctly passing traffic to PC**

 ## Running